Supreme Court of Illinois: Election of judges

+History

 Illinois' first constitution (in effect from 1841 until 1848) had supreme court justices appointed by the state legislature.
 The framers of the first state constitution had opted for the legislature to have this authority rather than the governor out of concerns of "executive tyranny".
 However, the citizens grew displeased with this solution after legislative Democrats engaged in a court packing scheme in 1841.
 This scheme was spearheaded by Stephen Douglas, and saw Democrats leverage their government trifecta to pass legislation that expanded the court from four to nine justices.
 The court had (before this expansion) had a 3–1 Whig-aligned majority of justices, and the court-packing scheme allowed Democratic-aligned judges to form a new 6–3 majority.

 Illinois' second constitution (in effect from 1848 until 1870) replaced the appointment of judges by the legislature with the direct election of judges.
 At the constitutional convention of 1847, delegates decided to remove the legislature's power to appoint judges by moving to direct election of judges, in part out of a view that this strengthened the separation of powers.
 Additionally, the direct election of judges was a popular principal of the Jacksonian democracy movement that was popular at the time.
 The judiciary established by the 1848 constitution had three justices each elected strong single-member electoral districts.
 The constitution permitted the option for the state legislature to eliminate the districts, and instead hold at-large elections of justices.
-However, due to Chicago's exponential population growth, members of the state legislature preferred to retain geographic districts viewing it as preserving the voting power of downstate Illinois in the election of Supreme Court justices.
+However, due to Chicago's exponential population growth, members of the state legislature preferred to retain geographic districts viewing it as preserving the malapportioned voting power of downstate Illinois in the election of Supreme Court justices.
+The 1848 Constitution also required that the court schedule court sessions in three different geographically-distant locations (Mount Vernon, Springfield, and Ottawa), one located in each of the judicial districts.
+This was does with aims of making it so that residents across the different regions of the state could have access to more easily attend some of its sessions; and so that appellants might have less distance to travel for their own cases.
+However, the frequent travel this necessitated of them proved unpopular with the justices themselves.
+Along with complaints that the court had too few justices to handle its caseload, a dislike of the travel burden was commonly cited by justices who unhappily resigned.